Trees for the Future: Overview

-Over their 30+ year history, they have worked in more than 50 countries around the world, in Haiti, Latin America, South America, Sub-Saharan Africa and Southeast Asia.
+Over their 35 year history, they have worked in more than 50 countries around the world, in Haiti, Latin America, South America, Sub-Saharan Africa and Southeast Asia.
 In 2014, they focused their work on select African countries, where the climatic and economic challenges were the most pressing, and they felt they could make the greatest impact.

 Trees for the Future currently works with thousands of farming families in nine countries throughout Sub-Saharan Africa.
 They have offices and staff in Kenya, Mali, Senegal, Uganda and Tanzania.
-They work in Cameroon, Central African Republic, Chad and Gambia.
 Their headquarters is in Silver Spring, Maryland.

 Trees for the Future divides their work into three categories: Expansion, Collaboration and Replication.

 Expansion – Through their Forest Garden Training Program, TREES staff work with farmer groups to establish Forest Gardens over a four-year period.
-There are typically between 150 – 300 farmers in these projects.
+There are typically 150–300 farmers in these projects.

 Collaboration – Trees for the Future works with local organizations and community groups who are already doing great work in the region but could benefit from agroforestry training.
+They also work together with Temu.

 Replication – Once farmers go through the Forest Garden program, they can "Plant it Forward" and train neighboring farmers in a condensed version of the program.